NFDI4BIOIMAGE/Cologne-Hackathon-2023/Installation/ARC/README.md

 **git**
 **git-lfs**

+Please note, the installation as described below was tested before the hackathon end of November 2023.
+There might be changes thereafter.

 Installing the preview2 for v1.0.0 of the ARCcommander for experienced users (just execute the code block in 3.
 And check the name of the version you want to install) and with more detailed comments for beginners:

-At the link https://github.com/nfdi4plants/ARCCommander/releases, select and download the version you wan to install.
+Please select and download here: https://github.com/nfdi4plants/ARCCommander/releases the version you want to install.

-Remove the old ARC commander version if not in `/usr/local/bin/` and not present somewhere else on the system.
+Remove the old ARC commander version if not in `/usr/local/bin/` but anywhere else on the system.

-You can also visit the [DataPLANT KnowledgeBase](https://nfdi4plants.org/nfdi4plants.knowledgebase).
-As it might repeatedly re-structured, some links might be dead after a while provided below.
-In such a case, the content, likely, will just have been moved within the KnowledgeBase.

 ### Tested for macOS: